SHOPPINGCLAW

 Graph control stays in your runtime

 SHOPPINGCLAW never becomes the orchestrator.
-It exposes identity, terms, and trust posture while the graph remains external.
+It exposes identity, terms, and a readable public profile while the graph remains external.

 Why it matters